KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 **Methods:** We conducted a systematic review following PRISMA-ScR guidelines.
 We searched four databases and found 2,325 papers.
 After removing duplicates and irrelevant studies, we reviewed 80 papers and included 49 studies that met our criteria.
 These studies analyze 98,647 crime incidents using discrete choice models to understand where criminals choose to commit crimes.
 The screening process was systematic.
 We excluded most papers because they lacked spatial detail (20 papers), studied where offenders live rather than where they commit crimes (10 papers), or didn't use discrete choice models (8 papers).
 Our final dataset of 49 studies represents the most comprehensive analysis of spatial unit selection in crime location choice research to date.

-**Results:** Spatial units vary enormously - from 136 m² individual properties to 8.48 km² administrative districts (four orders of magnitude).
+**Results:** Spatial units vary enormously - from 136 m² individual properties to 8.48 km² administrative districts (4.8 orders of magnitude).
 Despite better computers and data, researchers haven't moved toward smaller units over time (β = 0.012, p > 0.05).
 Countries cluster strongly in their typical unit sizes (ICC = 33.1%), showing institutional factors matter more than technology.
 Study area size drives unit choice more than anything else (β = 0.571, p < 0.001).
 Researchers match crime types to scales systematically: micro-environmental crimes like graffiti use tiny units (< 0.01 km²), property crimes use neighborhood-level units (0.1-1.0 km²), and general crime studies use administrative units (1.0-5.0 km²).

 **Conclusions:** Researchers aren't choosing spatial units randomly.
 They systematically match scale to the crime processes they're studying.
 Technology improvements haven't driven methodological change like we expected.
 Instead, institutional context and practical constraints shape what researchers can actually do.
 We provide evidence-based guidelines for future spatial unit selection.